Navigation: ENTERING AND PAYING BILLS >

 The fields that you fill in are as follows:

 •Payables Account: If necessary, select which Accounts Payables account this bill is to be charged against.
+If you have more than on Payables Account, which would be quite unusual, you can start typing its name and it will come up via autocomplete.
 (After you have used this window once, this will be set on subsequent uses to whichever account you used the previous time.)

 •Total Bill Amount: The amount of the bill, including any sales taxes.
 (You can enter a credit memo from the vendor by entering a negative amount.)
 As soon as you enter this Amount, it is immediately copied into the Amount field in the first line of the splits section at the bottom (as long as that field is still empty).